 Jim’s sister, Mary Ellen is so grateful to The John Henry Foundation, a non-profit organization for all the work they did to assist Jim with mental stability and personal growth, as well as coordinate his cancer treatments over the past months.
 She requests that in lieu of flowers, donations be made in Jim’s memory to The John Henry Foundation (www.johnhenry.org), 403 N. Susan Street, Santa Ana, CA 92703.

-Please visit with Jim’s family and friends while sharing food and drinks on Tuesday, December 5, 2017, 4-7 p.m. at the Betzler Life Story Funeral Home, 6080 Stadium Drive, Kalamazoo (269) 375-2900.
-The Mass of Christian Burial will be celebrated at 10 a.m.
-Wednesday, December 6, 2017 at St Augustine’s Catholic Cathedral, 542 W. Michigan Avenue, Kalamazoo.
+Family and friends visited while sharing food and drinks on Tuesday, December 5, 2017 at the Betzler Life Story Funeral Home, 6080 Stadium Drive, Kalamazoo (269) 375-2900.
+Mass of Christian Burial was celebrated on Wednesday, December 6, 2017 at St Augustine’s Catholic Cathedral, 542 W. Michigan Avenue, Kalamazoo.
 Interment Mt.
 Olivet Cemetery.
-A funeral luncheon will be held at a banquet room at the Radisson hotel in downtown Kalamazoo.
 Please visit Jim’s personal web page at www.BetzlerFuneralHome.com where you can sign his online guest book, post a photo or share a favorite memory.